lwdl/lwdl/README.md

 ### What is it?
-LWDL is a data language written in C, natively working with C++.
+LWDL is a data language written in C, and a verison within C++

 LWDL, was created to allow people to not re-compile the application if they would've changed a variable.

 ### Orgin:
 LWDL was orginally called JDATA.
-JDATA has been written but it exists as a C++ program.
+JDATA has been written but it exists as a C++ program, JDATA will be used for the C++ portion of lwdl, so syntax may differ.

-JDATA was completed, but due to some issues.
-I decided to write JDATA as a C file.

 ### What can it support?
   LWDL can support: